2002 New York Giants season: NFC Wild Card Playoffs: at (4) San Francisco 49ers

 Although the Giants had blown their huge lead, they had one more chance to save their season.
 Kick returner Delvin Joyce returned the ensuing kickoff 32 yards to give the Giants good field position at their own 48-yard line.
-Kerry Collins found Ron Dixon for 10 yards, then after his next pass was nearly intercepted by cornerback Ahmed Plummer, he found Dixon for 19 yards.
-With 9 seconds left, the Giants ran a quick out to Amani Toomer for 5 more yards, setting up a 41-yard field goal attempt on the last play of the game.
+Collins found Ron Dixon for 10 yards, then after his next pass was nearly intercepted by cornerback Ahmed Plummer, he found Dixon for 19 yards.
+With 9 seconds left, the Giants ran a quick out to Toomer for 5 more yards, setting up a 41-yard field goal attempt on the last play of the game.
 What instead ensued was one of the worst plays in Giants history.
-Trey Junkin launched a poor snap into the dirt, to the point that holder Matt Allen could not get the ball down.
+Junkin launched a poor snap into the dirt, to the point that holder Allen could not get the ball down.
 Realizing that Bryant could not kick the field goal, Allen rolled out and threw a Hail Mary towards Rich Seubert, an offensive lineman who checked in as an eligible receiver for the play.
 As the ball neared, 49ers defensive end Chike Okeafor dragged down Seubert, which should have resulted in a pass interference against the 49ers and one more attempt for Bryant, since the game cannot end on a defensive penalty.
 However, the refs not only did not call pass interference on Okeafor, but instead called ineligible receiver downfield on Seubert, even though he in fact was an eligible receiver.
 As a result, the game was over.

 The blown lead and ending ruined several outstanding individual performances by the Giants.
-Kerry Collins went 29 of 43 for 342 yards and 4 touchdowns with an interception, while Amani Toomer caught 8 passes for 136 yards and 3 touchdowns and Tiki Barber added 177 yards from scrimmage with a touchdown.
+Collins went 29 of 43 for 342 yards and 4 touchdowns with an interception, while Toomer caught 8 passes for 136 yards and 3 touchdowns and Barber added 177 yards from scrimmage with a touchdown.
 The most notable stat from the game, however, related to total yards: Both the Giants and the 49ers were dead even with 446 yards of total offense.

 The day after the game, the NFL admitted that the penalty on the final play was incorrectly called.
-Their statement declared that Rich Seubert's penalty should not have been called, and that Chike Okeafor should have been called for pass interference, meaning that the Giants would have gotten one more chance to win the game.
+Their statement declared that although the Giants had ineligible receivers downfield, Seubert was eligible, and Okeafor should have been called for pass interference, meaning that offsetting penalties should have given the Giants one more chance to win the game.
 However, when a reporter revealed this to 49ers coach Steve Mariucci after the game, he simply replied, "Bummer," as there was no way the final outcome could be changed.

-Trey Junkin, the long snapper who botched the snap on the final play, promptly retired for good immediately after the game.
+Junkin, the long snapper who botched the snap on the final play, promptly retired for good immediately after the game.
 He was deeply distraught about his role in the team's loss and solely blamed himself for the outcome, though many did note that he was hardly the only factor.